 When the Roman Empire was divided into Eastern and Western parts in 286, Cyprus became part of the East Roman Empire (also called the Byzantine Empire), and would remain so for some 900 years.
 Under Byzantine rule, the Greek orientation that had been prominent since antiquity developed the strong Hellenistic-Christian character that continues to be a hallmark of the Greek Cypriot community.

 Beginning in 649, Cyprus endured repeated attacks and raids launched by Umayyad Caliphate.
-Many were quick piratical raids, but others were large-scale attacks in which many Cypriots were slaughtered and great wealth carried off or destroyed.
+Many were quick raids, but others were large-scale attacks in which many Cypriots were killed and great wealth carried off or destroyed.
 The city of Salamis was destroyed and never rebuilt.
 Byzantine control remained stronger in the northern coast, the Arabs exerted more influence in the south.
 In 688, Emperor Justinian II and Caliph Abd al-Malik signed a treaty whereby Cyprus would be paying an equal amount of tribute to the Caliphate and tax to the Empire, but would remain politically neutral to both while being retained as a province administered by the Empire.
 There are no Byzantine churches which survive from this period, and the island entered a period of impoverishment.
 Full Byzantine rule was restored in 965, when Emperor Nikephoros II Phokas scored decisive victories on land and sea.

 In 1156 Raynald of Châtillon and Thoros II of Armenia brutally sacked Cyprus over a period of three weeks, stealing so much plunder and capturing so many of the leading citizens and their families for ransom, that the island took generations to recover.
 Several Greek priests were mutilated and sent away to Constantinople.